 WCCP Service Option Description Advanced Load-Balancing Method.
 This determines how the router performs load balancing of packets among multiple Web Security appliances.
-Choose from: Allow Mask Only.
+Choose from: • Allow Mask Only.
 WCCP routers make decisions using hardware in the router.
 This method can increase router performance over the hash method.
-Not all WCCP routers support mask assignment, however. • Allow Hash Only.
+Not all WCCP routers support mask assignment, however.
+(IPv4 only.) • Allow Hash Only.
 This method relies on a hash function to make redirection decisions.
-This method can be less efficient than the mask method, but may be the only option the router supports. • Allow Hash or Mask.
+This method can be less efficient than the mask method, but may be the only option the router supports.
+(IPv4 and IPv6.) • Allow Hash or Mask.
 Allows AsyncOS to negotiate a method with the router.
 If the router supports mask, then AsyncOS uses masking, otherwise hashing is used.
 Mask Customization.
-If you select Allow Mask Only or Allow Hash or Mask, you can customize the mask or specify the number of bits: • Custom mask (max 5 bits).
+If you select Allow Mask Only or Allow Hash or Mask, you can customize the mask or specify the number of bits: • Custom mask (max 6 bits).
 You can specify the mask.
-The web interface displays the number of bits associated with the mask you provide. • System generated mask.
+The Web interface displays the number of bits associated with the mask you provide.
+You can use up to five bits for an IPv4 router, or six bits for an IPv6 router. • System generated mask.
 You can let the system generate a mask for you.
-Optionally, you can specify the number of bits for the system-generated mask, up to 5 bits.
-Advanced (continued) Forwarding method.
+Optionally, you can specify the number of bits for the system-generated mask, between one and five bits.
+Assignment Weight - The WCCP weighting for this WSA; valid values are zero to 255.
+This weighting represents the proportion of total traffic that can be sent to this WSA for processing as member of a WCCP service group.
+A value of zero means this WSA will be a part of the service group, but it will not receive any redirected traffic from the router.
+See About WCCP Load Balancing, page 2-27 for more information.
+Forwarding method.
 This is the method by which redirected packets are transported from the router to the web proxy.
 Return Method.
 This is the method by which redirected packets are transported from the web proxy to the router.
-Both the forwarding and return methods use one of the following method types: • Layer 2 (L2).
+Both the forwarding and return methods use one of the following methods: • Layer 2 (L2).
 This redirects traffic at layer 2 by replacing the packet's destination MAC address with the MAC address of the target web proxy.
 The L2 method operates at hardware level and typically offers the best performance.
 Not all WCCP routers support L2 forwarding, however.
 In addition, WCCP routers only allow L2 negotiation with a directly (physically) connected Web Security appliance. • Generic Routing Encapsulation (GRE).
 This method redirects traffic at layer 3 by encapsulating the IP packet with a GRE header and a redirect header.
-GRE operates at software level, which can impact performance. • CDF Will die de de la constant • L2 or GRE .
+GRE operates at software level, which can impact performance. • L2 or GRE.
 With this option, the appliance uses the method that the router says it supports.
 If both the router and appliance support L2 and GRE, the appliance uses L2.
 If the router is not directly connected to the appliance, you must choose GRE.